ducakar/TextureReplacer/README.md

-In short: you should supply "blue" normal maps when a texture has "NRM" suffix and is in PNG format (JPEGs and TGAs are not recommended for normal maps) and "grey" normal map for textures in DDS format or without "NRM" suffix.
+In short: you should supply "blue" normal maps when a texture has "NRM" suffix and is in PNG format (JPEGs and TGAs are not recommended for normal maps) and "grey" normal maps for textures in DDS format or without "NRM" suffix.

-"Grey" normal maps can be created by saving the standard "blue" normal map as a DDS with DXT5nm compression or by manually shuffling its channels RGBA -> GGGR.
+"Grey" normal maps can be created by saving the standard "blue" normal maps as DDS with DXT5nm compression or by manually shuffling channels: RGBA -> GGGR.

 Notes